Major Earthquake On Bay Area Fault Could Kill 800 People, USGS Predicts

 "The last one was 150 years ago, and the average return time or repeat time for these 12 earthquakes is 150 to 160 years," he says.
 "So when we play these kind of average math games, we are right there."

 Experts say the area is ill-prepared for this looming disaster.
-The Los Angeles Times reports that old city hall buildings in Hayward and Fremont are no longer being used because they sit on the fault, but other buildings in the area wouldn't fare well in the event of a catastrophe.
+The Los Angeles Times reports that old city hall buildings in Hayward and Fremont are no longer being used because they sit on the fault, and other buildings in the area wouldn't fare well in the event of a catastrophe.

 "We have building codes, but your building's as good as the building code in place when it was built," seismologist Lucy Jones, research associate at Caltech's Seismological Laboratory, told Here & Now's Jeremy Hobson last year.
-"There are classes of buildings — especially some of the older concrete commercial buildings — that we know to be very vulnerable, and we expect to, if they don't get retrofitted, they will collapse in the bigger earthquakes and kill a lot of people at the time."
+"There are classes of buildings — especially some of the older concrete commercial buildings — that we know to be very vulnerable, and we expect ... if they don't get retrofitted, they will collapse in the bigger earthquakes and kill a lot of people at the time."

-The report notes that 95 percent of people in the area may be able to stay in their homes and businesses following such an earthquake if buildings were upgraded before a potential catastrophe.
+The report notes that 95 percent of people in the area may be able to stay in their homes and businesses following such an earthquake if buildings are upgraded before a potential catastrophe.
 Estimates show that construction costs would only be 1 percent higher to make buildings 50 percent stronger.

 A major earthquake could also cripple water-distribution systems in the region, leaving residents without water for six weeks and some as long as six months, according to the report.

-Experts are quick to warn that Bay Area residents shouldn't dismiss the threat of another quake if they survived tremors like the 1989 Loma Prieta and 1994 Northridge earthquakes.
+Experts are quick to warn that Bay Area residents shouldn't dismiss the threat of another quake if they survived temblors like the 1989 Loma Prieta and 1994 Northridge earthquakes.
 The likely shift of the Hayward Fault will be much worse, which is why scientists are encouraging people to start preparing now.

 "Some amount of complacency is to be expected," geophysicist Ken Hudnut, the USGS science adviser for risk reduction, told The Los Angeles Times.
 But "it's not OK to forget.
 We have to remember."